CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/pa.png)

 1. These are apps built by users in your default environment.
-Notice many of them are just test names because this is where a lot of users will experiment and build their first app.
-As you scroll down the list you might notice some names are more deliberate e.g., Product Showcase.
+Notice that many of them are just test names because this is where a lot of users will experiment and build their first app.
+As you scroll down the list, you might notice some names are more deliberate, e.g., Product Showcase.
 Later in the course, we will talk about how to identify these upcoming apps so you can help guide them to ensure they mature and have adequate governance.

     ![](images/img-01-08.png)

 ### Task 2: Review existing Data policies

-In this task you will, examine existing DLP policies, including global and exception policies, and review how connectors and environments are configured.
+In this task, you will examine existing DLP policies, including global and exception policies, and review how connectors and environments are configured.

 1. From the left navigation menu, select **Security (1)**, then click on **Data and privacy (2)** and select **Data policy (3)**.